acrolinx/helm/resources/core-platform/helm/chart/README.md

 #### Database Connections

 Add the settings for the Target service database to `persistence.credentials`.

-**Optionally** add the settings for the terminology database, the reporting database, and the JReport databases to `persistence.properties`.
+You can configure settings for the [terminology database][acrolinx-docs-term-db-settings], the [reporting database][acrolinx-docs-reporting-db-settings], and the [JReport databases][acrolinx-docs-jreport-db-settings] in the `server/bin/persistence.properties` file in the configuration directory.
-:warning: Those settings are overridden by the settings in the `<overlay-folder>/server/bin/persistence.properties` file.
-Remove that file if you want to keep the settings in the custom values.

-If you want to test the Acrolinx Platform without any external databases, remove any `persistence.credentials` and enable the cluster internal test backends:
+If you want to test the Acrolinx Platform without any external databases, remove any `persistence.credentials` and set `installTestDB` to `true`:
 ```yaml
 platform:
   persistence: